Four Fs of Stress and Trauma: Fight, Flight, Freeze, Fawn Explained

 Recognizing the Four Fs stress response can help you understand your reactions when you get triggered.
 It can also help you understand what's going on for people around you when they get stressed.
 And, it can empower you to manage stress better and make healthier choices in challenging situations.

 Let’s break down the Fight-Flight-Freeze-Fawn stress response and see how it plays out in everyday life.
+(And, learn about several other automatic responses that continue the F alliteration, including one my witty client suggested.)

 What's in This Post

-Automatic Amygdala Responses to Stress and Trauma |
+| Automatic Brain Responses to Stress and Trauma |

-The Amygdala and Cerebrum Can Work Together |
+| The Amygdala and Cerebrum Can Work Together |

-Adrenaline, Cortisol, and Norepinephrine |
+| Adrenaline, Cortisol, and Norepinephrine |

-What is Fight, Flight, Freeze, Fawn? |
+| What is Fight, Flight, Freeze, Fawn? |

-More Than Four Fs: Flop, Faint, and Friend |
+| More Than Four Fs: Flop, Faint, Friend, and Fridge |

-Resources for Managing Your Stress Response |
+| Resources for Understanding and Regulating Your Reaction to Stress |

-Automatic Amygdala Responses to Stress and Trauma
+Automatic Brain Responses to Stress and Trauma

 The amygdala is a small area of your brain that plays a crucial role in emotional processing, particularly in the creation and storage of emotional memories and the detection of threats.